Results of the Limited Enthusiasm Model with Demographics

 Recurring Growth

 An intense period of growth can be followed by a significant decline if the growth has exceeded the equilibrium value.
-Growth has occurred so fast that there are insufficient unbelievers left to sustain the number of enthusiasts.
+Growth has been so rapid that there are now too few unbelievers to sustain the number of enthusiasts.
 Thus, the church starts to decline.
-That decline will fall below the equilibrium value leading to further growth again, although not so intense this time (figure 4).
+That decline will fall below the equilibrium value, leading to further growth, though not as intense this time (Figure 4).
 The result is revival-type growth recurring at intervals with decreasing intensity.

-The period of recurrence and the intensity of subsequent periods of growth depends on the various parameter values.
-Note that this mechanism alone cannot account for the recurrence of revivals in a country like Wales as the later revivals (1859 and 1904) were the most intense.
-Also, in the case of Wales, there was no period of decline between revivals only slower periods of growth.
+The recurrence period and the intensity of subsequent growth periods depend on the parameter values.
+Note that this mechanism alone cannot account for the recurrence of revivals in a country like Wales, as the later revivals (1859 and 1904) were the most intense.
+Also, in Wales, there was no period of decline between revivals, only slower periods of growth.